Timwi/KtaneSouvenir/documentation.md

 In `GetArrayField` and `GetListField`, `T` is the type stored in the collection in the field.

-Be sure to use the most applicable method because they make validating data easier (see **Getting Values** below)
+Be sure to use the most applicable method because they make validating data easier (see **Getting Values** below).

 #### Properties